miku/gluish/README.md

 Gluish
 ======

-Note: v0.2.0 cleans up some cruft from v0.1.X. v0.2.0 still passes the same tests as v0.1.X, but removes a lot of functionality unrelated to luigi.
+Note: v0.2.X cleans up some cruft from v0.1.X. v0.2.X still passes the same tests as v0.1.X, but removes a lot of functionality unrelated to luigi.
 Please check, before you upgrade.

+Luigi 2.0 compatibility: gluish 0.2.3 or higher.

 ----